Calgary-Bow

 Calgary-Bow is a provincial electoral district in the city of Calgary, Alberta, Canada.
 The district is one of 87 districts mandated to return a single member (MLA) to the Legislative Assembly of Alberta using the first past the post method of voting.

 The electoral district has been a stronghold for right leaning parties.
 Social Credit briefly held the district from 1971 to 1975 and the Progressive Conservatives have held the district uninterrupted until the 2015 provincial election, when the seat was won by NDP candidate Deborah Drever.
-The electoral district returned to electing conservative candidate in 2019 with United Conservative Party MLA Demetrios Nicolaides.
+The electoral district returned to electing conservative candidate in 2019 with United Conservative Party MLA Demetrios Nicolaides, who won re-election in 2023.

 History

 The electoral district was created in the 1971 boundary re-distribution from Calgary West and Calgary Bowness.

 The 2010 Alberta electoral district boundary re-distribution significantly changed the riding.
 The western boundaries were altered to conform to the new Calgary city limits which had been expanded since 2003.
 The riding lost all land that was east of Sarcee Trail and North of the Bow River to the electoral districts of Calgary-Currie and Calgary-Varsity.
 The district was also expanded south into land that used to be in Calgary-West up to the new south boundary of Bow Trail / 12 Street SW.
 The Calgary-Bow electoral district would have a population of 37,806, which was 7.5% below the provincial average of 40,880.

 The 2017 Alberta electoral district boundary re-distribution saw the communities of Montgomery and Spruce Cliff added to the constituency.
 The boundaries as adjusted would give the electoral district a population of 51,358 in 2017, 10% above the provincial average of 46,803.